Massive Winter Storm Set to Blanket Colorado and Surrounding Areas in Heavy Snowfall

 Boulder: The forecast for the city 30 miles northwest of Denver calls for 12 to 22 inches and the potential for thundersnow Wednesday night.

 Denver: The Mile High City is potentially looking at its biggest snowfall since 27.1 inches fell in March 2021.
-In addition to about a foot of accumulation, the forecast calls for the possibility of thundersnow and for gusts of 30 mph causing blowing and drifting.
+In addition to regarding a foot of accumulation, the forecast calls for the possibility of thundersnow and for gusts of 30 mph causing blowing and drifting.

-Cheyenne, Wyo.: Just across the border from Colorado, and about 100 miles north of Denver, Cheyenne sits near the edge of an area of predicted heavy snow.
+Cheyenne, Wyo.: Just across the border from Colorado, and regarding 100 miles north of Denver, Cheyenne sits near the edge of an area of predicted heavy snow.
 The forecast is for 4 to 8 inches and wind gusts of 35 to 45 mph.

 Colorado Springs: About an hour south of Denver on Interstate 25, Colorado Springs is also on the edge of more-substantial snow potential.
 It’s predicted to receive 6 to 12 inches.